-Long and his wife, Kristin, have three children - one son, Chasen (5), and two daughters, Brinley (3) and Haven (1).
+Long and his wife, Kristin, have two children - one son, Chasen (4), and one daughter, Brinley (2).

-Kory Barnett enters his third year on the UCLA men's basketball staff, currently serving as the program's Director of Player Development/Scouting.
-Barnett arrived in Westwood in May 2013 as the program's video coordinator.
+Kory Barnett enters his second season serving as the men's basketball program's video coordinator.
+Barnett joined the staff in May 2013.

-In his first two seasons at UCLA, Barnett helped the Bruins advance to consecutive NCAA Tournament Sweet 16 appearances.
-In 2013-14, UCLA won the program's first Pac-12 Tournament since 2008, concluding the season with a 28-9 overall record and second-place finish in the Pac-12 standings.
+In his first season at UCLA, Barnett helped the Bruins advanced to the NCAA Tournament's "Sweet 16" after having won the program's first Pac-12 Tournament since 2008.
+UCLA concluded the season with a 28-9 overall record and second-place finish in the Pac-12 standings.

-In his current position, Barnett is primarily responsible for formulating game plans and scouting reports, in addition to overseeing film breakdown and creating player development edits.
-He spent the 2012-13 basketball season on the men's basketball staff at his alma mater, Indiana University, serving as a graduate assistant.
-Barnett earned his degree in sports communication from Indiana in 2012 after playing on the men's basketball team for four seasons (2009-12).
+Barnett's responsibilities include formulating game plans and scouting reports, breaking down game and practice film and creating player development edits.

+Barnett spent the 2012-13 season on the men's basketball staff at his alma mater, Indiana University, as a graduate assistant.
+He earned his degree in sports communication from Indiana in 2012 after having played for the men's basketball team for four seasons (2009-12).